awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

             **Since:** 1\.07

             **Optional:** False
-          + **`average`** \- The number of API calls per minute during the unusual activity period for the user agent in the `value` field\.
+          + **`average`** \- The number of API calls or errors logged per minute during the unusual activity period for the user agent in the `value` field\.

             **Since:** 1\.07

             **Optional:** False
         + **`baseline`** \- A block that shows up to the top five user agents that contributed the most to the API calls made during the normal activity period\.
-It also shows the average number of API calls made by the user agents during the normal activity period\.
+It also shows the average number of API calls or errors logged by the user agents during the normal activity period\.

           **Since:** 1\.07

           **Optional:** False
-          + **`value`** \- One of the top five user agents that contributed to the API calls made during the normal activity period\.
+          + **`value`** \- One of the top five user agents that contributed to the API calls or errors logged during the normal activity period\.

             **Since:** 1\.07

             **Optional:** False
-          + **`average`** \- The historic average of API calls per minute during the seven days preceding the Insights activity start time for the user agent in the `value` field\.
+          + **`average`** \- The historic average of API calls or errors per minute during the seven days preceding the Insights activity start time for the user agent in the `value` field\.

             **Since:** 1\.07

             **Optional:** False
       + **`errorCode`** \- A block that shows up to the top five error codes that occurred on API calls during the unusual activity and baseline periods, in descending order from largest number of API calls to smallest\.
-See also `errorCode` in [CloudTrail Record Contents](cloudtrail-event-reference-record-contents.md)\.
+See also `errorCode` in [CloudTrail record contents](cloudtrail-event-reference-record-contents.md)\.

         **Since:** 1\.07